gustaveroussy/MetaPRISM_Public/code/scripts/README.md

 - `mutational_signatures`
     - Contains scripts for performing the mutational signature analysis on WES samples from META-PRISM, MET500, and TCGA.
-    - Hosts the code for drawing Fig. 2B (top), Fig. 2B (bot), and Supplementary Fig. 4.
+    - Hosts the code for drawing Fig. 2B (top), Fig. 2B (bot), and Supplementary Fig. S4.
 - `numbers_paper`
     - Contains scripts for computing all the numbers written in the text.
 - `somatic_cnas`
     - Contains scripts for preparing count tables of the number of SCNA events per gene or per pathway.
-    - Hosts the code for drawing Fig. 2C, Fig. 2D, Supplementary Fig. S10, and Supplementary Fig. S11.
+    - Hosts the code for drawing Fig. 2C, Fig. 2D, Supplementary Fig. S6, and Supplementary Fig. S7.
 - `somatic_mutations`
     - Contains scripts for preparing inputs to Mutpanning and for running it.
-    - Hosts the code for drawing Fig. 2A and Supplementary Fig. S12.
+    - Hosts the code for drawing Fig. 2A and Supplementary Fig. S8.
     - Contains scripts for preparing count tables of the number of mutations per gene, per pathway, or in total.
 - `survival_analysis`
     - Contains scripts for running survival models.
     - Hosts the code for drawing all Kaplan-Meier curves including Fig. 2E and Fig. 7A.
     - Hosts the code for Fig. 7C, Fig. 7D, Fig. 7E, Fig. 7F.
+    - Hosts the code for drawing Supplementary Fig. S11.
 - `treatment_resistances`
     - Contains scripts for processing manual annotations of associations between treatments and oncogenic alterations.
     - Hosts the code for drawing Fig. 6.